toddmotto/fireshell/README.md

 ## Documentation

-View the developer [documentation](docs/DOCUMENTATION.md) on FireShell for further reading and learning.
+Read the developer [documentation](//github.com/toddmotto/fireshell/blob/master/docs/DOCS.md) on FireShell for further reading and learning.
 You may need to install a few assets before you can get started, such as Node, Git, Grunt.

 ## Features